mollyiverson/ACME10-HE-RAGApp/README.md

    pytest -s  # -s is optional if you want print statements to show
    ```

-The application should now be running on `localhost` for both frontend and backend.
+The application should now be running on `localhost:3000` for both frontend and backend.

 ## Functionality